GoogleCloudPlatform/php-docs-samples/appengine/wordpress/README.md

 Then access your site, and continue the installation step.
 The URL is: https://PROJECT_ID.appspot.com/

-Go to the Dashboard, and in the Plugins page, activate the following
+Go to the Dashboard.
+On the Plugins page, activate the following
 plugins:

-- For standard environment
+- For the standard environment
-  - App Engine WordPress plugin (also set the e-mail address in its setting page)
+  - App Engine WordPress plugin (also set the e-mail address in its settings page)
   - Batcache Manager
-- For flexible environment
+- For the flexible environment
   - Batcache Manager
   - GCS media plugin